Folk music festivals

 Fairport's Cropredy Convention, near Banbury, Oxford, August 8-10

 Ideal for baby-boomers and their families, this three-day jamboree is renowned not only for its music but its real ales too.
 You can even take dogs to the festival and arrive by narrowboat.
 The 2019 line-up includes Caravan, The Waterboys, Seth Lakeman, Frank Turner & The Sleeping Souls and, of course, Fairport Convention.

 Saga Home Insurance provides cover that goes beyond what you might expect.
 For more information and to get a quote click here.

 The festival offers world class headline concerts, free street music, an outdoor performance stage and many fringe music events, making the town come alive with music, fun and vibrancy.

 Headline concerts take place at the stunning and intimate setting of St Mary’s Church throughout the festival and include Madeleine Peyroux, Sergio Mendes, Beverley Knight, Richard Thompson, and more.
 Plus, this year, a number of concerts at Hever Castle, include Courtney Pine, Milos Karagaglic and Mica Paris.

 Find out more and book tickets at ryejazz.com

 Contemporary music festivals

 A laid-back, civilised gathering, with a focus on families and decent accommodation, such as glamping and a pop-up hotel.
-It’s almost a country fair, with added rock music, including Bryan Adams, Jools Holland & His Rhythm & Blues Orchestra, and The Pretenders.
+It’s almost a country fair, with added rock music, including The Beach Boys, The Specials, Keane, and many more acts yet to be announced.